 3. Apex tried to use CNAME (RFC violation)

-4. Hosting platform requires specific apex / www convention
+4. Hosting platform requires a specific apex / www value

-5. Redirect set wrong direction or in code, not platform
+5. Redirect set in app code, not at the platform

-How to spot it: Platform dashboard → domains list.
-If only one is listed, add the other.
+How to spot it: open the platform’s domains list (Vercel Settings > Domains, Netlify Domain management > Production domains, Firebase Hosting).
+If only one hostname is listed, add the other.

 Shortest path to fix